ycm-core/YouCompleteMe/README.md

 you can use the Vim binary that is inside the MacVim.app package (it's `MacVim.app/Contents/MacOS/Vim`) and get the Vim console experience.

+### I have a Homebrew Python and/or MacVim; can't compile/SIGABRT when starting

+You should probably run `brew rm python; brew install python` to get the latest fixes that should make YCM work with such a configuration.
+Also rebuild Macvim then.
+If you still get problems with this, see [issue #18][issue18] for suggestions.

 ### Why isn't YCM just written in plain VimScript, FFS?

 Because of the identifier completion engine and subsequence-based filtering.